Bethel African Methodist Episcopal Church (San Francisco): History

 Over the years numerous influential people have visited this church to speak with the congregation, including Ida B. Wells, Benjamin W. Arnett, Adam Clayton Powell Sr., Paul Robeson, W. E. B. DuBois, Mary McLeod Bethune, James Weldon Johnson, and Booker T. Washington.

 Bethel AME Church was connected to the Grace Episcopal Chapel (formerly Little Grace, and now known as Grace Cathedral, founded c.
 1849), as well as the Saint Andrews African Methodist Episcopal Church of Sacramento (founded in 1850).
-This church is one of three Black churches founded in 1852 in San Francisco, the other two are the Third Baptist Church, and First A.M.E.
-Zion Church.
+This church is one of three Black churches founded in 1852 in San Francisco, the other two are the Third Baptist Church, and First AME Zion Church.

 Bethel AME Church was founded in 1852 by Rev. Charles Stewart and Edward Gomez, and was then-called St. Cyprian's African Methodist Episcopal Church.
 The first pastor was Rev. Joseph Thompson was replaced by the more experienced missionary pastor, Rev. Thomas Marcus Decatur Ward from Philadelphia.
 The early years had Bethel AME Church holding services in numerous locations in the city, including on Jackson Street, Washington Street, and Green Street.
-In May 1854, the church under Ward's leadership opened up a small school in the basement for African American students who were not allowed to attend public schools in California.
+In May 1854, the church under Ward's leadership and under John Jamison Moore's founding and teaching, opened up a small school in the basement for African American students who were not allowed to attend public schools in California.
 The first year, 23 students attended the school.
 In 1872, the California Supreme Court ruled Ward v.
-Floor current segregation in educational practices as unconstitutional, breaching U.S. Constitution's 14th and 15th amendments.
+Floor current segregation in educational practices as unconstitutional, breaching U.S. Constitution's Fourteenth and Fifteenth amendments.

 The third California State Convention of Colored Citizens (CSCCC) event was held on October 13–?, 1857 at St. Cyprian's African Methodist Episcopal Church in San Francisco, a church led by Rev. Ward.